• Skip to primary navigation

 Use it to:

-• add extra flavour to any dish that could use a little heat!
-Instead of fresh or dried chilli, this paste is really a game-changer!
+• Add extra flavour to any dish that could use a little heat.
+Use this Red Chilli Paste instead of fresh or dried chilli; it really is a game-changer!

-• make spicy scrambled eggs – top with fresh coriander and bean sprouts for a delicious breakfast;
+• Make spicy scrambled eggs – top with fresh coriander/cilantro and bean sprouts for a delicious breakfast.

-• add a kick to your nachos (this one might be my favourite yet!)
+• Add a kick to Vegetarian Nachos (this one might be my favourite yet!)

-• make a super tasty plate of roasted sweet potato fries or potato wedges – top with some sour cream and Red Chilli Paste;
+• Make a super tasty plate of roasted sweet potato fries or potato wedges – top with some sour cream and the Red Chilli Paste.

-• elevate the flavour of a bowl of soup or pasta;
+• Elevate the flavour of a bowl of soup or pasta.
+The Mediterranean flavours of the paste are the perfect complement.

-• spread on salmon fillets or prawns and pop on the grill;
+• Boost the flavour of seafood.
+Spread a little on salmon fillets or prawns and pop on the grill.

-• add to a cheese platter – it is so delicious with soft cheese especially!
+• Add to a cheese platter – it is especially delicious with soft cheese, such as goat or cream cheese.

 Alex xx